manojadams/jsonDataEditor/README.md

 2) Operates on the "JSON" data on the fly
   ->Modify data
   ->Delete data
-3) Works with pagination
+3) Pagination
-4) Has default searching and sorting functionality from tablesorter
+4) Sorting table data
+5) Searching table data
-5) Compatible with IE8 and onwards
+6) Compatible with IE8 and onwards
+7) Supports ajax submission and upate

 #Dependencies:
 It uses the following plugins: